clairecoffey/clairecoffey.github.io/index.md

 ## <center>Other Projects</center>
 - <b>Statistical Methods for Health Equity Organiser (2021-2024)</b>: [Data Science for Health Equity](https://www.datascienceforhealthequity.com/).
 Organising seminars, running a reading group, and conducting research on statistical methods for health equity.
 We run a yearly symposium on [Statistical Methods for Health Equity](https://www.datascienceforhealthequity.com/event-details/ucl-symposium-on-statistical-methods-for-health-equity).
 - <b> Reinforcement learning for healthcare</b>: Explored various reinforcement learning paradigms with a focus on offline RL and how this can be applied to the problem of multimorbidity trajectory modelling.
 Supervised by [Chris Yau](https://cwcyau.github.io/authors/admin/).
-- <b>Fairness and the bias-variance trade-off</b>: MPhil thesis, exploring bias and variance errors in ML automated decision making in the context of algorithmic fairness, using data on criminal recidivism.
+- <b>Fairness and the bias-variance trade-off</b>: MPhil thesis, exploring bias and variance errors in ML automated decision making in the context of algorithmic fairness, using data on criminal recidivism. supervised by [Neil Lawrence](https://inverseprobability.com/).
-- <b>Multi objective journey optimisation</b>: BSc thesis, in conjunction with the University of Birmingham and Inventive Cogs, created an AI journey optimisation system for autonomous vechicles.
+- <b>Multi objective journey optimisation</b>: BSc thesis, created an AI journey optimisation system for autonomous vehicles with the University of Birmingham and Inventive Cogs.
 Supervised by [Dave Parker](https://www.cs.ox.ac.uk/people/david.parker/home.html).

 ## <center>Invited Talks</center>
 - <b> [International Day of Women in Statistics and Data Science (IDWSDS) Conference](https://www.idwsds.org/) (2024)</b>: <i>Data Science for Health Equity: Algorithmic Fairness in Cardiovascular Disease Risk Prediction</i>.